scylladb/dynamodb-pricing-comparison/README.md

 Open that endpoint URL to collect metrics about your DynamoDB usage and visualize the results on a web page.

 To delete the application, you can use the AWS CLI.
-Assuming you used your project name for the stack name, you can run the following:
+Assuming you used `dynamodb-pricing-comparison` for the stack name, you can run the following:

 ~~~ shell
 sam delete --stack-name dynamodb-pricing-comparison